 That said, a C corporation can also have certain downsides or limitations, such as the following:

-- Double Taxation: The most frequently cited drawback of a C corp is double taxation.
+- Double Taxation: Once again, the most frequently cited drawback of a C corp is double taxation.
 The corporation pays taxes on its business income at the corporate level.
 Later, shareholders pay taxes on dividends at their personal tax rates.

 - Complexity and Cost: Establishing and maintaining a C corp can be more complex and costly.
-This includes filing fees for articles of incorporation, potential state fees, and the requirement for annual reports.
+This includes filing fees for articles of incorporation, potential state fees like annual franchise tax, and the requirement for annual reports.

-- Regulatory Requirements: C corps generally face more stringent regulatory requirements, such as adhering to specific state laws and having a board of directors.
+- Regulatory Requirements: C corps generally face more stringent regulatory requirements, such as adhering to specific state laws, maintaining corporate formalities, and having directors and shareholders meet regularly.

 How Is a C Corp Different From an LLC?